leomockel/nba_project/README.md

 🚀 The beginning (Bootcamp)

 First, I've collected my data with the nba_api.
 I'm working on the examination of all the files I've done at this period to properly explain what has been done.
-The result of this work is the Dash/Plotly application contained in the First_nba_app folder which consist of an interactive page to use features I've learned and get informations on players and teams during 20 years of NBA (2001 - 2020).
+The result of this work is the Dash/Plotly application contained in the First_nba_app folder which consist of an interactive page to use features I've learnt and get informations on players and teams during 20 years of NBA (2001 - 2020).

 Close to the deadline, I've had an idea to create a model of Machine Learning to predict the victory of a team by comparing the players (a notebook is also in the folder).